 Tomo Fukui is the President and Co-Founder of Growing Minds Chess Academy.
-He started playing chess at the age of 5, in Kindergarten at Hunter College Elementary School.
+He started playing chess at the age of 5, learning the game during curricular Kindergarten classes at Hunter College Elementary School.
 He soon became an integral part of Hunter’s Chess Team that went on to win the National Championships for 12 consecutive years.
-Tomo also won 3 individual National Titles (including at the very first Super Nationals in Knoxville, TN in 1997).
+Tomo also won 3 individual National Titles (including the very first Super Nationals in Knoxville, TN in 1997).

 Former National Junior Champion

 Alanna Katz, is the Co-Founder and Lead Instructor at Growing Minds Chess Academy.
 Alanna is one of the top 100 female chess players in the US.
 In 2005, Alanna became the sole United States Girls Under 18 representative for the Pan American Chess Championships held in Brazil, and was the 11th Grade NY State Chess Champion.
 Alanna holds a Bachelor’s degree in Chemistry from SUNY Buffalo and speaks Russian.

 Alanna is an accomplished chess teacher, with 9 years of teaching experience and an extensive amount of work in the Tri-State area.
 She has taught in many schools, most notably in impoverished areas throughout New York City and introduced over 2500 students to chess.
 Alanna also spent 9 summers traveling across the United States to run competitive chess camps.
 She took MS 118 Bronx to the Nationals in both 2011 and 2012, where they took 3rd place in the unrated division (2011) and 1st place in the U800 division at the 2012 High School nationals despite being a Middle School team.
 Just this past year, Alanna helped lead Avenues: The World School to a 3rd place finish at the Elementary Nationals, U900 division.

 US National Master